Table of Contents

 Risks And Side Effects Of Reiki

 While Ra's professional code of ethics governs reiki practitioners, there are no licensing bodies like there are for doctors, nurses, or even hair stylists.
 Reiki “master” is the most significant level of training, but practitioners have varying levels of training and ability.
-Practitioners urge customers to do their homework—ask a practitioner about their training and credentials, but also pick someone who can help them achieve their goals.
+Practitioners urge customers to do their homework—ask a practitioner about their training and credentials, and pick someone to help them achieve their goals.

 One risk is that customers will misunderstand the role of reiki in a treatment plan.
-The Reiki Alliance, a professional reiki group, has a code of ethics that clearly emphasizes that reiki practitioners work as a supplement to, not a replacement for, the medical care a patient receives.
+The Reiki Alliance, a professional reiki group, has a code of ethics that clearly emphasizes that reiki practitioners work as a supplement to the medical care a patient receives, not a replacement for.

 Reiki isn't meant to cast doubt on other medical treatments or procedures.
 Reiki is not to be used as a substitute for medical doctors, surgery, treatment, or prescription pharmaceuticals.